Grigor Dimitrov: 2008: ATP Tour debut

-2009: First ATP Tour match win, Grand Slam debut
+2009: First ATP win, Grand Slam debut

 In 2009, he was granted a wildcard to the main draw of the Rotterdam Open and scored an upset over then-world No. 23, Tomáš Berdych, earning his first ATP Tour main-draw win.
 In the second round, he faced world No. 1, Rafael Nadal, and lost in three sets.

 He was granted a wildcard to the main draw of the Open 13 in Marseille but lost to world No. 8, Gilles Simon, in the first round, despite serving for the match at ninth game of the third set.
 He then completed two victories in the Davis Cup against Hungary.
 He lost to Danai Udomchoke in straight sets in the second round of the Bangkok Open.
 Four first-round exits in Challengers followed.
 He then reached the quarterfinals after qualifying of two successive Challengers at the Trofeo Paolo Corazzi and Nottingham Trophy.
 He reached the second round of the Queen's Club Championships after defeating Iván Navarro, but lost in two tiebreaks to Gilles Simon.

 On his Grand Slam debut at the Wimbledon where he got a wildcard as the 2008 juniors champion, he won the first set of his first-round match against Igor Kunitsyn but then suffered a knee injury.
 Despite this he attempted to continue but lost the following ten games before he retired.

 He was granted a wildcard to the main draw of the Swedish Open but lost in the first round to Guillermo Cañas.
 He reached the quarterfinals of the Challenger Open Castilla y León losing out in three sets to Marcel Granollers.
 He then lost in the second round to Martin Fischer in straight sets at the Istanbul Challenger.
 As the 2008 winner of the US Open boys tournament he was granted a wildcard for the US Open qualification tournament.
 He won his first-round match against Tobias Kamke but in the second round lost to the top seed of the qualifying, Thomaz Bellucci.
 Dimitrov won his first doubles Challenger title at the ATP Challenger Trophy with Teymuraz Gabashvili beating Jan Minář and Lukáš Rosol.
 He then received a wildcard at the Stockholm Open but lost in the first round to Jarkko Nieminen.